wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 Example:

-  As an example to this last options, check this rule:
+  As an example of these last options, check this rule:

     .. code-block:: xml